RobertGemmaJr/website/README.md

 3. Delete FLY, use Firebase for deployment
 4. Adjust dockerfile accordingly
 5. Code formatting with ESlint and Prettier (Husky)
+6. Use dotenv instead of cross env (dev steps)
-6. Delete tailwind CSS
+7. Delete tailwind CSS
-7. Use Firebase auth for authentication for me
+8. Use Firebase auth for authentication for me
+9. Uninstall `bcryptjs`
+10. Install `framer-motion`
+11. Uninstall `express`?

 ## What's in the stack